Skip to content

 Answer: Idina Menzel.
 Broadway veteran from Wicked and Rent.

-Players occasionally guess Kristen Bell, who voices Anna (Elsa’s sister).
-Idina sings Let It Go; Kristen sings Do You Want to Build a Snowman.
+Kristen Bell slips in as a wrong answer, and it makes sense, she voices Anna, Elsa’s sister.
+Clean split: Idina sings Let It Go, Kristen sings Do You Want to Build a Snowman.

 36. What sci-fi film coined the line “I’ll be back”?